sharpevb/Staycare/README.md

 ## Message
 Providers can send out updates during the day to a child's parent or an announcement to all registered family members.
 They can include an optional picture to these updates as well.
 Parents have the opportunity to send messages to providers as well.
+If you test this out, email and text will be sent to the developers for the "White" family or "All".
+Messages can be sent for the Munsters but do not go to active recipients.
 ![message.png](https://github.com/sharpevb/Staycare/blob/master/client/public/assets/demo/5_message.png)